dasch-swiss/dsp-api/docs/rst/knora-api-server/design-documentation/consistency-checking.rst

   for that property.
 - An instance of ``knora-base:Value`` has a subproperty of ``knora-base:valueHas``, and its class has no cardinality for that property.
+- A datatype property has an empty string as an object.

 Cardinalities in base classes are inherited by derived classes.
 Derived classes can override inherited cardinalities by making them more restrictive, i.e. by specifying